S&P flat after tax cut plan; Dow climbs to record

 Third-quarter earnings season was also in focus, with investors citing corporate profit growth as supporting the market’s rally in 2017.

-With more than three-fourths having reported, S&P 500 companies are expected to have increased profits by 7.7 percent in the third quarter, up from an expectation of 5.9-percent growth at the start of October, according to Thomson Reuters I/B/E/S.
+With more than three-fourths having reported, S&P 500 companies are expected to have increased profits by 7.7 percent in the third quarter, up from an expectation of 5.9 percent growth at the start of October, according to Thomson Reuters I/B/E/S.

 Facebook shares fell 2.0 percent as investors shrugged off strong quarterly results and worried about the social media company’s spending.
 The stock was the biggest drag on the S&P 500 and Nasdaq.